 -

-Validate environmental adaptability through high/low temperature, damp-heat, and vibration testing
+Validate environmental adaptability through high/low temperature and vibration testing

 -